EthanCarollo/galaktoon/readme.md

 * Player can travel through planets from the control panel.
 * Player can fight enemy !
 * Player can now level Up !
-* Npc pathing is displonible & generics for both engine
+* Npc pathing is displonible & generics for both engine (a* is only working on engine one actually)
 * A tool for create map is disponible here ! : https://github.com/JackyTuneur/GalaktoonToolMapCreator

 ## 5. Studio Informations